terrytangyuan/terrytangyuan.github.com/_posts/2022-01-11-unveil-the-secret-ingredients-of-continuous-delivery-at-enterprise-scale-with-argocd-kubecon-china-2021.markdown

 layout:     post
 title:      "Unveil the Secret Ingredients of Continuous Delivery at Enterprise Scale with Argo CD"
 subtitle:   "Deep Dive into Argo CD and Best Practices for Operating at Enterprise-Scale"
+description: "Deep dive into scaling Argo CD for enterprise use — supporting thousands of applications, hundreds of clusters, and best practices from KubeCon China 2021."
 date:       2022-01-11
 author:     "Yuan Tang"
 tags: